 There are a lot of Pepper Jam recipes and I have to say that without a doubt my favorite recipe was the one I created for Cranberry Pepper Jam.
 The pepper taste isn’t too strong and it has a bit of a kick.
 I absolutely love it.

-Most pepper jams include more than one kind of peppers.
-I used red and orange peppers as well as jalapeno, serrano and habanero peppers.
+Most pepper jams include more than one kind of pepper.
+I used red and orange peppers as well as jalapeno, serrano, and habanero peppers.
 I am not a fan of green peppers so I ended up leaving them out.

 When you make jam or jelly, you need to decide if you want to store it in the refrigerator or pantry.
 If you want to can it for dry storage there are some safety measures you need to use to sterilize and seal your jars.
 Don’t be overwhelmed or intimidated as it’s not that hard.
 You just want to be safe.
 For specific steps of what you need to do, head to the Ball® Jar website.